MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

 * `AZURE_CLIENT_ID`: The `appId` from the service principal output above.
 * `AZURE_CLIENT_SECRET`: The `password` from the service principal output above.

-When you deploy the application to Azure app service, you will also need to add this settings to your web app.
+When you deploy the application to Azure app service, you will also need to add these settings to your web app.

 > [!NOTE]
 > These variables names are keywords and must be uses as-is, without changes, in order for Azure Identity to work successfully.

 ## Configure Express.js required environment variables to use Azure Key Vault

-Set these environment variables in the `.env` file of the sample project to programmatical determine which Key Vault resource and secret to use.
+Set these environment variables in the `.env` file of the sample project to programmatically determine which Key Vault resource and secret to use.

 * `KEY_VAULT_NAME`: Same value as `REPLACE-WITH-YOUR-KEY-VAULT-NAME` used in previous commands.
 * `KEY_VAULT_SECRET_NAME_DATABASEURL`: The `appId` from the service principal output above.
 * `AZURE_CLIENT_SECRET`: The `password` from the service principal output above.

-When you deploy the application to Azure app service, you will also need to add this settings to your web app.
+When you deploy the application to Azure app service, you will also need to add these settings to your web app.

 > [!NOTE]
 > These variable names are sample-specific.
 You can change them but make sure to change them in the environment file, the source code file, and your deployed web app settings.